huhchonggai/pawventures/README.md

 - Contribution submissions and likes are both rate-limited per IP
 - Admin routes are protected by a single shared secret (`ADMIN_KEY`), which is enough for a solo admin but is not a real user account system
+- The locate me feature requires HTTPS once deployed — browsers block the Geolocation API over plain HTTP, with `localhost` as the one exception for local testing — worth confirming pawlah.sg is actually served over `https://` before relying on this in production

 ## Tech stack